 OverviewEast Mountain is tucked away in the middle of Emery County and is only significant because it is the highest peak there.
 East Mountain is mainly of interest to county highpointers and locals who visit the area.
 Emery County's has a population of 10600 people (as of the last census) and Castledale is the largest town with a population of 1657 although Ferron is almost as populated with 1653 residents listed.
 If you look close at this linked table, you will see the name of Molen, a place where some of my ancestors settled and tried to make a go of it.
 Ok, ok, back to East Mountain.

-At 10743 feet high, East Mountain is the third highest peak on the Wasatch Plateau with So.
-Tent Peak and Mussina Peak to the west in neighboring Sanpete county being higher.
+At 10743 feet high, East Mountain is one of the highest peaks on the Wasatch Plateau over 10,000 feet of elevation.
 A good view of East Peak is available from So.
 Tent Mountain as is shown on the signature picture.

 Getting There / The hike

 SP member Prince of Norway (see his log entry as of July 2014) offered this: